-The marginal modals dare (atrevir-se) and need (necessitar, caldre) can be used both as modal auxiliaries and as normal lexical verbs.
+In non-affirmative contexts, the marginal modals dare (atrevir-se) and need (necessitar, caldre) can be used both as modal auxiliaries and as normal lexical verbs.
 Note that, when dare is used as a lexical verb, it can take as a complement either the bare infinitive or the full infinitive.